jhobbsBSU/webgames-25/slides/WG-S12-Publishing-Submitting.md

 - Explore options for monetising web games
 - Explore options for publishing web games
-- Learn how to implement custom loading screens
 - Overview submission requirements
-- Development & Play testing on projects

 <!--
 In today's session we will...